-Program Background & Mission Statement
+Our Mission Statement

-The University of Houston American Sign Language Interpreting (ASLI) program is designed to prepare undergraduates to successfully interpret between American Sign Language and English (spoken & written).
-A sign language interpreter serves as a communication liaison in a vast array of settings such as: K-12 schools, colleges & universities, courtrooms, hospitals, community agencies, television programs and video relay call centers.
+This is the only B.A. degree program for ASL Interpreting in the state of Texas, and it is designed to prepare students to effectively interpret with 75% or more degree of accuracy between American Sign Language (receptive and expressive) and English (spoken and written).
+Sign language interpreters work in a vast array of settings such as: social service agencies, K-12 schools, colleges and universities, courtrooms, hospitals, community agencies, television programs and video relay call centers.
 For information about this career, click here.

 At the University of Houston, American Sign Language courses are taught by deaf professors so that students experience both a cultural and linguistic immersion in the classroom setting.
 Throughout their 4-year program of study, students will interact with professional interpreters and members of the deaf community.
 Interpreting courses are taught by professors who have expertise in training individuals to meet state and national certification standards.
 Successful graduates of the ASLI program are fluent in both English and American Sign Language, demonstrate an understanding of the profession and its ethical principles and will have completed all University of Houston requirements for a Bachelor of Arts degree.

 The goal of the UH ASLI program is for graduates to be qualified to pass the Board for Evaluation of Interpreters (BEI) certification exam.
 There are only 270-300 BEI certified interpreters who work and reside in the Greater Houston area - Harris, Fort Bend, Brazoria, Montgomery and Galveston counties.
 This mirrors the nationwide demand.
 The Bureau of Labor Statistics predicts that the demand for interpreters will continue to rise due to the demand for video relay interpreters.